How Immigrants File Taxes in the United States (Step-by-Step Guide)

 You now have a clear, step-by-step understanding of how to file your taxes in the United States.
 Gather your documents.
 Choose your filing method.
 Report all income.
 Claim the credits you are entitled to.
 File on time.

-In our final article in this series, we will cover the most common tax mistakes immigrants make and exactly how to avoid them.
+In our final guide in this series, we cover the most common tax mistakes we make as immigrants — and exactly how to avoid them.